justinl-y/RED-it/README.md

 <img src="./screenshot.png" alt="Image of Red it app" width="auto" height="500">

-The purpose of this project was to make a React, component based web application using Redux to manage data state within the program.
+The purpose of this project was to make a full-stack JavaScript component based web application, using  with React and Redux as client side technologies connecting to a REST api served through Express to a persistance layer of a PostgresSQL database.

-This project was designed to mimic a reddit post application.
+This project was designed to mimic a reddit topic posting application.

 ## Technologies Used
+- Javascript
 - React
 - Redux
-- Javascript
-- Webpack
+- Express
-- ESLint
+- REST api
-- Babel
+- PostgresSQL
+- Dev tools (Webpack, ESLint, Babel)

 ## Personal Learnings
-The development of this project allowed me to explore React and Redux as a development framework for building component-based single page applications.
+The development of this project allowed me to explore React and Redux as development libraries for building client-side component-based single page applications.

+I also learned how to set up an express server and construct REST end points and build a PostgresSQL database.

-I also learned how to initiate and setup a project development environment using tools such as javaScript linters and babel transpilers.
+In addition I also learned how to initiate and setup a project development environment using tools such as javaScript linters and babel transpilers.

-## ⚛️ RED React Seed Application
+## ⚛️ Installation

 #### Install
 - Clone or download this repository